Burmese

 - Documentation Traditions

 - Oral traditions are strong, with storytelling and proverbs playing key roles in cultural transmission.
+Written documentation is often formal and respectful.

 - Interactions With Other Cultures